Cassie Taylor: Style

 Out of my Mind merges traditional Delta blues with electronica, indie rock, psychedelia, and other modern genres.
 According to Taylor, "I use a lot of different influences ...from West African psychedelic rock, to classic rock, to industrial metal."
 About combining genres, "For me, the blues is the root of all American music, and I love each individual genre of American music.
 It would be dishonest to not use all of the things that I’ve been exposed to because I love them so much."

 Personal life

-Taylor married Chuck Haren in late 2012.
+Taylor was married to Chuck Haren in late 2012 until their divorce in June 2023.
+Taylor came out as bisexual and ambiamorous in June 2022.